Same Same but Different

 Our Personal Definitions

-Financial modeling (FM)
+Financial modelling (FM)

 I believe it's the overall skill of making better business decisions using well-constructed Excel model by applying business logic, accounting and problem solving.